titoBouzout/dom-flair/readme.md

 ### Children Contents Alignment

-This is the alignment of the direct children contents and NOT the alignment of the children itself.
-Example: You can display a div aligned to the left but the text on it aligned to the right.
-Well, in here we only control the text on the children div and not the div itself.
+This is the alignment of the direct children contents and NOT the alignment of the children.
+Example: You can display a `div` aligned to the left but the text on it aligned to the `right`.
+Well, in here we only control the text on the children `div` and not the div itself.

 attribute | description | status
 --- | --- | ---